 Nigel White, Ways into Writing, Leeds University SCE.

-We stay at local B&Bs and meet up every morning in the village hall.
+Ten to twenty of us stay at local B&Bs and meet up every morning in the village hall.
 I come up with a theme and some writing exercises, and we’re off, cracking out first drafts like there’s no tomorrow.

 For example, Carlotta Miller Johnson’s poem ‘Weeding my Sister’ won joint third prize in the Troubadour poetry competition 2009.
 You can read it (scroll down to the 2009 poems) at Coffee House Poetry.